"Which banks offer virtual cards?" — Clearing Up a Misconception First

 Recommendations by Scenario

-US BIN hits directly; 1 USDT issuance is the lowest cost
+US BIN hits directly; issuance from $1 is the lowest cost

 The only one with MCC 7311 whitelisting; 99% campaign approval rate

-Start with GlobalPay, learn USDT step by step, then switch to RDVCC Virtual Card
+Start with GlobalPay, learn USDT step by step, then switch to RDVCC Virtual Credit Card

 MC BINs are steadier than Visa for PayPal linking